uq1/BSAutoGenerator/README.md

 **This generator is based more on casual and fun play (easy, normal and hard levels), not biased toward expert and expert+ levels, but it will do those just fine as well.**

 > _You provide your favorate example map dat files (put them in the patternData folder, however many you want.
 More will add more options but slow the generation a little).
-It calculates patterns based on those for new maps, using pure logic, not dumb AI guesswork (although a BeatSage command line is also available, should you want the same idiotic, chaotic, AI systems that are destroying the internet, in your maps, see below)._
+It calculates patterns based on those for new maps, using pure logic, not dumb AI guesswork (although a BeatSage command line is also available, should you want the chaotic maps, see below)._

 #### Download the latest release [HERE](https://github.com/uq1/BSAutoGenerator/releases/tag/release)